Gyoshi/PhoA-SaveStates/README.md

 - Hold the grab button, then press the camera button to **quickload**
 - Or the Home/End buttons on keyboard

+You can swap between 16 quicksave slots by using RShift + left/right arrow keys.

 Your quicksave data is stored as a file in the mod folder.
+Each slot has a separate file.

-*Multiple save slots, better controls, more detailed state preservation, and more is still under development.*
+*Better controls, more detailed state preservation, and more is still under development.*

 ## State preservation
 Everything related to Gail and her progress through the story is preserved across quicksaves and -loads.
 Most of the state of the npcs and objects in a room is not.
 More precisely: